-Two conduit connections are provided in every Beck Group 14 actuator for supplying power and signal wiring to the unit.
+Two conduit connections are provided for supplying power and signal wiring to the unit.
 A sealant must be used on threaded conduit connections to keep moisture out.
 Conduits should be routed from below the actuator so that condensation and other contaminants entering the conduit cannot enter the actuator.